vinaya-class/vinaya-class.github.io/src/04-lustful-conduct.md

 ### Non-offenses

 -   if the woman changes position
--   talk on different occations
+-   talk on different occasions
 -   addressing the next woman
 -   teaching someone else, and the woman just listens in
 -   teaching in response to questions from the woman